quarkiverse/quarkus-prettytime/README.md

 [![Version](https://img.shields.io/maven-central/v/io.quarkiverse.prettytime/quarkus-prettytime?logo=apache-maven&style=for-the-badge)](https://search.maven.org/artifact/io.quarkiverse.prettytime/quarkus-prettytime)

 PrettyTime is an OpenSource time formatting library.
 Completely customizable, it creates human readable, relative timestamps.
-This extension allows you to use this library in Quarkus and compile to native.
+This extension allows you to use this library in Quarkus native applications.

 You can find more about it at https://www.ocpsoft.org/prettytime/.